WAGO/pfc-firmware-sdk-G2/README.md

-1***The open source software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.***
+***The open source software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.***

 # FIRMWARE FOR PFC200-G2
 Find the table of supported devices at the end of the document [Link to table](#supported-devices)